Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/02-working-with-file.md

 ### Our data set: FASTQ files

 Now that we know how to navigate around our directory structure, let's start working with our sequencing files.
-We did a sequencing experiment and have two results files, which are stored in our `untrimmed_fastq` directory.
+We are looking at the results from a short-read sequencing experiment, which are stored in our `illumina_fastq` directory.

 ### Wildcards

-Navigate to your `untrimmed_fastq` directory:
+Navigate to your `illumina_fastq` directory:

 ~~~
-$ cd ~/shell_data/untrimmed_fastq
+$ cd ~/cs_course/data/illumina_fastq
 ~~~
 {: .bash}

-We are interested in looking at the FASTQ files in this directory.
+We are interested in looking at the fastq files in this directory.
 We can list all files with the .fastq extension using the command:

 ~~~